jpellman/wiki.libjpel.so/Home-Lab/Libjpel Wiki.md

  * Find a way to automatically build a tree that people can navigate in the static site version.
  * Update any misc leftover MoinMoin syntax that is lingering about.
  * Remove the MoinMoin category designations at the end of some documents.
 I'm thinking that I'll drop a Gollum footer file in each of the sub-directories within the wiki repo that contains representation of where you're at in the tree, and that will be rendered instead.
+ * Fix sidebar and links on main page.